wolfenrain/umbra/packages/umbra_cli/README.md

 Generate a raw GLSL file that is used internally by Umbra for generating both the Dart files and SPIR-V binaries.

-❗ Note: the output of this command can't be used for generating Dart files nor SPIR-V binaries through the umbra CLI.
+❗ Note: the output of this command can't be used for generating Dart files or SPIR-V binaries through the Umbra CLI.

 ```sh
 # Generate a raw GLSL file in a custom path.